Skip to main content

 The Form 4 Geography and History courses introduces the senior Social Science subjects of Geography and History.
 Students get a taste of both subjects, study topics that have value in their own right and fulfil the requirements of the NZ National Curriculum.
 Where the timetable allows, this will involve classes being taught Geography and History by specialist teachers.
 Covering some Pre-Q content in Form 4 also allows those students who continue in these subjects more in-depth learning in Form 5.

-Course outline: The Pre-Q Geography syllabus covers three themes as well as a geographic skills component.
-The three themes are:
+Course outline: The Pre-Q Geography syllabus covers three themes as well as a geographic skills component:

 In Form 4, students cover elements of Theme 1 and Theme 2 in order to give them exposure to the physical and human sides of Geography.
 In addition, they will be exposed to a variety of geographic skills.